 No-fault divorces are permitted and encouraged in Virginia, which means either partner can file for divorce without blaming the other for the demise of the marriage.

 Virginia’s no-fault divorce requirements are different from those in most states.
-In Virginia, if a couple does not have any children under the age of 18, has been living in separate residences for at least six months, and both spouses have executed a separation agreement, they can lawfully apply for divorce after six months.
+In Virginia, if a couple has no children under 18, has been living in separate residences for at least six months, and both spouses have executed a separation agreement, they can lawfully apply for divorce after six months.
 If the couple has children of minor age, they must wait at least one year before filing for divorce.

 Fault-Based Divorce